monome/docs/norns/control-clock.md

 [Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) is a network protocol for sending messages supported by numerous sound and media applications.

-OSC allows you to control norns over WIFI using applications like Max/MSP, TouchOSC, Clean OSC, OSCulator, or Wekinator.
+OSC allows you to control norns over WiFi using applications like Max/MSP, TouchOSC, Clean OSC, OSCulator, or Wekinator.
 You can create custom control surfaces to extend your gestural interactions with norns -- eg. rather than using MIDI faderbank to change reverb damping, you could use a biometric sensor or Wiimote.

 All of the [audio parameters](https://monome.org/docs/norns/play/#audio-parameters) have OSC names.
 To see them, navigate to `PARAMETERS > MAP`: